Make sure your company has a smooth and effective industry-specific language solution in place to avoid the pitfalls of official document translation

 As it stands in the EU, around 70% of products sold must be marked.
 Conveniently, CE marking obtained in one EU country is valid in all other EU and EFTA countries.
 But when it comes to the UK, everything changed with the introduction of UK Conformity Assessed marking and other requirements.
 The UK-only goods marking (UKCA) was originally due to take effect on 1 January 2021.
 It applies to goods that previously required the CE marking to be placed on the market in Great Britain (England, Wales, and Scotland, and their associated islands).
 These are also known as ‘new approach’ goods.

-What’s more, under the EU-UK Trade Agreement, and within the British Isles, UKCA marking alone is insufficient for goods placed on the Northern Ireland market, which require the use of CE marking to demonstrate conformity with the relevant technical requirements.
+Under the EU-UK Trade Agreement and within the British Isles, UK-only goods marking (UKCA) is insufficient for goods placed on the Northern Ireland market, which require CE marking to demonstrate conformity with the relevant technical requirements.
 Furthermore, there are different rules for goods regulated under the old approach, those covered by national rules, and medical devices and civil explosives.

 Language requirements for importing and exporting goods